 - First Bet Matched – The most normal type of free bet offer is the matched bet.
 Here you receive a free bet to the same value as the first bet you place with your own money.
 For example, if you sign up, deposit and bet £25, you would receive a £25 free bet.
 Sometimes betting sites only offer a free bet at a set value – so you have to deposit and bet £25 or more to get £25.
 Other betting sites will match the value of your first bet up to a maximum – so if the offer is for a free bet worth up to £50, then you could deposit £10 and get a £10 matched bet.

 - First Deposit Bonus – These kind of offers can often be as good as a matched bet, depending on the requirements that come attached.
 Here you receive a bonus amount relative to your initial deposit.
-For example, Bet365 offer a 100% match on your first deposit worth up to £200.
-These bonuses and qualifying must be turned over a specific number of times before they can be withdrawn (the requirements for the Bet365 offer are 4x the value of the bonus).
+For example, you may be able to claim a 100% match on your first deposit worth up to £200.
+These bonuses and qualifying must then be turned over a specific number of times before they can be withdrawn.
 Higher match percentages are preferred, with the maximum usually being around 100%.
 So a 100% match up to £200 is often preferable to a 25% bonus up to £250 as the risk to your own funds is lower (£200 vs £1000).